miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 The following text introduces the Pipulate project, a software development framework born from a reaction against the complexity and churn of the modern web.
 It centers on a philosophy of "local-first" development, where applications run entirely on the user's machine, ensuring privacy, control, and simplicity.
 This approach deliberately avoids cloud-based infrastructure and heavy JavaScript frameworks in favor of a durable, transparent stack built on three core technologies: Nix for creating reproducible environments, Python for its stability and power, and HTMX for building dynamic interfaces directly in HTML.

 This particular entry captures a pivotal moment in the project's lifecycle.
-With the core technical patterns established and validated through a dialogue with an AI assistant, the focus shifts from implementation to evangelism.
+With the core technical patterns established and validated through a dialogue with an AI assistant, the focus shifts from implementation to promotion.
 It's a behind-the-scenes look at the creator's strategic thinking—grappling with how to "plant the seed" for a contrarian idea in the developer community.
 The dialogue explores how to leverage the project's unique philosophy and a handful of "magic trick"-like technical demos to create a high-impact, low-effort marketing strategy, turning a personal passion-project into a potential movement.

 ---